 While the Catalist Rules do not expressly prohibit any purchase of shares by a listed company during any particular time or times, because the listed company would be regarded as an "insider" in relation to any proposed purchase or acquisition of its issued shares, the Company will not undertake any purchase or acquisition of Shares pursuant to the proposed Share Purchase Mandate at any time after a price sensitive development has occurred or has been the subject of a decision until the price sensitive information has been publicly announced.
-In particular, in observing the best practices recommended in the Catalist Rules on securities dealings, the Company will not purchase or acquire any Shares through Market Purchases (i) during the period of one month before the announcement of the Company's half-year and full-year financial statements (when the Company is not required to announce quarterly financial statements for each of the first three quarters of its financial year and one month before the announcement of the Company's full-year financial statements (when the Company is required to announce quarterly financial statements).
+In particular, in observing the best practices recommended in the Catalist Rules on securities dealings, the Company will not purchase or acquire any Shares through Market Purchases (i) during the period of one month before the announcement of the Company's half-year and full-year financial statements (when the Company is not required to announce quarterly financial statements), and (ii) during the period of two weeks before the announcement of the Company's financial statements for each of the first three quarters of its financial year and one month before the announcement of the Company's full-year financial statements (when the Company is required to announce quarterly financial statements).

-9. Listing Status on the SGX-ST
+Listing Status on the SGX-ST